aschmitz/nepenthes/README.md

 # Nepenthes

+Nepenthes is an open-source tool for managing network penetration tests, with a focus on external tests with large numbers of hosts; in particular web-heavy networks.
+Nepenthes can manage different network based scans in parallel; anything from grabbing SSL information and taking screenshots to standard nmap scans.
+It uses a queueing and scheduling system to allow off-hours scans, scheduled from anywhere around the world.
+Scans can be performed from as many hosts as desired, including using public clouds.
+With a web frontend, Nepenthes makes it easy for multiple team members to collaborate on a test, allowing for easy extraction of desired information.
+A flexible worker system and easy Rails extensibility make Nepenthes easy to modify, as has been done for several tests at Matasano.
+These features are usually included in future tests to make the experience even better.

 ## Install
 The only officially supported way to run Nepenthes is using two (or more) separate Ubuntu VMs.
 One VM will be dedicated to managing everything (storing the database, handling user requests, etc.), and the remaining VM(s) will be dedicated to scanning.
 For our purposes, we'll call the manager VM `sprout`, and assume that there is one scanning VM, called `tendril`.
 Note that the setup instructions for multiple scanning VMs are exactly the same as for the first one, simply repeat the same steps.